StevieIsmagic/steviestaticsite/README.md

 It's a single HTML page with a sprinkle of CSS and jQuery.

-I followed the Material Design paradigm and added my own little twist.
+I followed Material Design patterns with my own little twist.

 For a long time I thought about what I wanted to create as my personal site.